Toni Price: Early life

+Career

-Price musically grew in Nashville, where she recorded a few country and western singles.
-However, she felt frustrated by the 'rigid' Nashville music industry.
+Price grew musically in Nashville, where she recorded a few country and western singles.
+However, she felt frustrated by the "rigid" Nashville music industry.
 She accepted an invitation to play the South by Southwest music festival in Austin in 1989.
 The town's music fans "just responded so lovingly that I said that's it.
-I know where I belong."
-Here she met and learned from the locals, who included Clifford Antone, owner of Antone's blues nightclub, and Austin-area guitarists such as Derek O'Brien, who produced her second album, "Hey".
+I know where I belong".
+Here she met and learned from the locals, who included Clifford Antone, owner of Antone's blues nightclub, and Austin-area guitarists such as Derek O'Brien, who produced her second album, Hey.
 Shortly after she began singing in country bars in Nashville, she met songwriter Gwil Owen, who wrote eight (one co-written) of the 15 songs on her debut, Swim Away (1993).
 Price cites vocalists Aretha Franklin, Emmylou Harris, Linda Ronstadt, Patsy Cline, and Ray Charles as her major influences.

 Swim Away and Price's second album, Hey (1995), received praise from both fans and critics.
 She has been often compared with Patsy Cline ("Patsy Cline on a Harley") and Bonnie Raitt.
 Price has won numerous awards, including Female Vocalist of the Year (1994–97), Album of the Year (Hey), Song of the Year ("Tumbleweed"), and Blues Artist of the Year.
 Her third album, Sol Power, was recorded at a club in Texas's remote town of Alpine.
-Sol Power (1999) is an acoustic live set from the Railroad Blues Club - in a tiny town in the picturesque southwestern desert lands of Texas.
-The landscape there inspired the band to, in Toni's words, "take it to the limit."
+Sol Power (1999) is an acoustic live set from the Railroad Blues Club, in a tiny town in the southwestern desert lands of Texas.
+The landscape there inspired the band to, in Price's words, "take it to the limit".
 Low Down and Up (1999) followed, and then came Midnight Pumpkin, (2001), Born to Be Blue (2003), Talk Memphis (2007), and Cherry Sunday Orchestra (2010).

-Except for infrequent appearances in Houston, Dallas, or an occasional music festival elsewhere, Price stays close to home and her daughter.
+Except for infrequent appearances in Houston, Dallas, or an occasional music festival elsewhere, Price stayed close to home and her daughter.
 "I have a sweet situation here," Price told John Burnett of NPR.
 "I don't have to go anywhere.
-People come and see me and I'm so, so lucky."
+People come and see me and I'm so, so lucky".
 Price performed at the wedding of Julia Roberts and Daniel Moder in Taos, New Mexico, on July 4, 2002.